561-475-1831

 Injuries in premises liability cases could range from minor to severe or even deadly.
 Some of the more common injuries we see include:

-• Muscle and joint strains and sprains – A person could twist their ankle on an uneven walkway or slippery ground.
+• Muscle and joint strains and sprains – People could twist their ankles on uneven walkways or slippery ground.
 If this causes the victim to fall, further injuries may result.

 • Electrocution or shock accident – Poorly maintained electrical equipment and appliances can shock or burn a user.

-• Puncture wounds – Cuts, lacerations, or punctures could be caused by an animal bite, stray nails, or jagged metal or glass.
-In some cases, a tetanus or rabies shot may be required.
+• Puncture wounds – Cuts, lacerations, or punctures could come from an animal bite, stray nails, or jagged metal or glass.
+In some cases, a tetanus or rabies shot may be necessary.

-• Bone fractures and breaks – Often caused by hitting the ground after a slip and fall, broken bones or fragments could cause serious internal bleeding or damage to organs.
+• Bone fractures and breaks – Often caused by hitting the ground after a slip and fall, broken bones or fragments could cause severe internal bleeding or organ damage.

-• Gunshots or assault wounds – Inadequate security can potentially invite violent criminals, especially if neglected over a long period of time.
-If a visitor, resident, or guest is attacked or raped, the landlord or owner may be considered negligent if security measures could have prevented the assault.
+• Gunshots or assault wounds – Inadequate security can potentially invite violent criminals, especially if neglected over a long period.
+If a visitor, resident, or guest is attacked or raped, the landlord or owner may be liable if security measures could have prevented the assault.

-No one should have to suffer injuries or trauma due to the carelessness of someone else.
+No one should suffer injuries or trauma due to someone else’s carelessness.
 We’ll help you hold the negligent parties responsible for your injuries.

 Frequently Asked Questions

-If you were hurt in an accident on someone else’s property, you likely have many questions about your rights and legal options.
-Our attorneys are ready to help answer any specific questions you may have when you call us at 561.689.8180.
+If injured on someone’s property, you likely have questions about your rights and legal options for recourse.
+Our attorneys are ready to help answer your questions when you call us at (561) 689-8180.
 We’ve also provided the answers to these frequently asked questions here:

-After any accident, you should always seek medical attention, even if it seems like you aren’t hurt very badly.
+After an accident, you should always seek medical attention, even if it seems like you aren’t hurt very badly.
 Your accident may have caused internal or unseen damage, like internal bleeding, concussion, or hidden fractures, which you may not become aware of until days later.
 These problems could become serious and even life-threatening if not treated immediately.
-Further, if you don’t see a doctor, the defendant may try to argue that you were never injured at all.
+Furthermore, if you don’t see a doctor, the defendant may attempt to argue that you never sustained any injuries.

-Florida personal injury law requires you to file a lawsuit for a personal injury claim within four years of the accident.
-You should contact an attorney as soon as possible, however, so that they can investigate the premises and speak with witnesses before too much time has passed.
-There may also be earlier deadlines related to your case, which must be observed.
+Florida personal injury law mandates filing a personal injury claim lawsuit within four years of the accident.
+Nonetheless, it’s crucial to contact a premises liability lawyer promptly to investigate the premises and interview witnesses before time elapses.
+There may also be earlier deadlines for your case to observe.

 There are three types of visitors to a property:

 Invitees, or customers whom the property owner has invited to visit the location.
-The owner has the greatest duty of care to the safety of these individuals, and must fix any potentially dangerous conditions and warn them of hazards.
+The owner must ensure safety by fixing dangers and warning of hazards, bearing the greatest duty of care.

 Trespassers, or those who are not legally allowed to visit the property.
-Owners do not owe a duty of care to trespassers, unless the visitor is a child and there is an attractive nuisance present, such as a swimming pool.
+Owners do not owe a duty of care to trespassers unless the visitor is a child and an attractive nuisance is present, such as a swimming pool.

-Under Florida premises liability law, the success of a lawsuit often relies on whether the accident occurred in a “zone of foreseeability.”
+In Florida premises liability law, lawsuit success often hinges on whether the accident happened within a “zone of foreseeability.”
 This means that the property owner should have known that an accident was possible under the circumstances in that location.

 Every personal injury case is different, but a successful case may make compensation available for a variety of purposes, including: